deeplearning4j/deeplearning4j/quickstart.md

 ---

-Use from Maven Central (Must have Maven installed)
+Use From Maven Central (You must have Maven installed)
 =========================================

-Include an nd4j backend here:
+Include an ND4J backend here:

      <dependency>
        <groupId>org.nd4j</groupId>
        <artifactId>nd4j-$BACKEND_OF_YOUR_CHOICE</artifactId>
        <version>${nd4j.version}</version>
      </dependency>

 The possible backends right now are:

+    nd4j-jcublas-${YOUR_CUDA_VERSION}
-    nd4j-jcublas-${YOUR_CUDA_VERSION} (Ensure cuda is properly setup in your LD_LIBRARY_PATH) nd4j-jblas (For linux, install blas/gfortran, osx is already setup,for windows, setup the mingw blas libraries on your path) nd4j-netlib-blas(For linux, install blas/gfortran, osx is already setup,for windows, setup the mingw blas libraries on your path)
+    //(Ensure cuda is properly setup in your LD_LIBRARY_PATH) nd4j-jblas
+    //(Linux: Install Blas/gfortran.
+OSX is set up.
+Windows: set up the MINGW Blas libs on your path.) nd4j-netlib-blas
+    //(Linux: Install Blas/gfortran.
+OSX is set up.
+Windows: set up the MINGW Blas libs on your path.)

-where version can be found from [Maven Central](http://search.maven.org)
+where versions can be found on [Maven Central](http://search.maven.org).

-For core algorithms, you can get away with:
+For core algorithms, you can simply use:

      <dependency>
          <groupId>org.deeplearning4j</groupId>
          <artifactId>deeplearning4j-core</artifactId>
          <version>${deeplearning4j.version}</version>
      </dependency>

-For nlp:
+For Natural-Language Process (NLP):

      <dependency>
          <groupId>org.deeplearning4j</groupId>